GaCya10/tools_sh/README.md

-Some useful sh for linux startup
+Some useful shell scripts for linux startup